3loop/loop-decoder/apps/docs/src/content/components/memory-abi-loader.md

 // Create an in-memory cache for the ABIs const abiCache = new Map<string, ContractABI>()

-// ABI store implementation with caching and multiple resolution strategies const abiStore: VanillaAbiStore = {
+const abiStore: VanillaAbiStore = {
   strategies: [
     // List of stratagies to resolve new ABIs